 Transferring to Ballymoney, we join arguably the most scenic stretch of railway on the island of Ireland.
 From Coleraine the line runs alongside the River Bann before passing through Castlerock and Downhill tunnels, the longest in Ireland.
 From the seaside village of Castlerock we pass Binevenagh Mountain, the track running alongside the golden sands of Benone Strand, with views of unspoilt beaches and rolling waves from the Atlantic Ocean.
 Arriving in Derry-Londonderry, we enjoy a guided walk on the city walls of Ireland's only completely walled city, before retracing our tracks to Ballymoney.B, D

 Today we head along the Antrim coastline to Bushmills.
-Here we board the Giant's Causeway & Bushmills Railway, a railway built to the Irish narrow gauge of three feet and running for two miles along the track of the former Giant's Causeway Tram.
+Here we board the Giant's Causeway & Bushmills Railway, a railway built to the Irish narrow-gauge of three feet and running for two miles along the track of the former Giant's Causeway Tram.
 At the Giant's Causeway we visit the Visitor Centre and walk the short distance to the stones or take the transfer bus.
-Returning to Bushmills, we visit the Bushmills Distillery for a tasting of their malts.B, D
+Returning to Bushmills, we visit the picturesque Dunluce Castle with ruins dating back to the 16th and 17th centuries.B, D